gcarrascohuertas/electrochemical_ORR_procesing_autolab/readme_experimental_protocol.md

 # Electrochemical measurements

-In order to follow recomendatios of https://link.springer.com/article/10.1007/s12678-017-0378-6#citeas , first the electrolyte is thermostated at 298 K and then purged with high purity Nitrogen for at least 30 min prior to Nitrogen measurement.
-Once nitrogen measurements are achieved electrolyte is purged with Oxygen for at least 30 min prior to Oxygen measurements.
-For purging you can use a large stainless steel needle.
+In order to follow recomendatios of https://link.springer.com/article/10.1007/s12678-017-0378-6#citeas , first the electrolyte is thermostated at 298 K and then purged with high purity Nitrogen for at least 30 min before each Nitrogen measurements  at 0 rpm, 1000 rpm and 2000 rpm.
+Once nitrogen measurements are achieved electrolyte is purged with Oxygen for at least 30 min prior to Oxygen measurements at 0 rpm, 250 rpm, 500 rpm, 750 rpm, 1000 rpm , 1200 rpm,  1400 rpm, 1600 rpm, 1800 rpm and 2000 rpm.
+For purging you can use a large stainless steel needle inserted into a septum

 # Data treatment.
 Koutecky-Levich Analysis